 How to Become a Teacher in Oklahoma

 Teaching is an exceptionally rewarding career.
-A teacher has the great opportunity to influence the future in a way that others may not.
-It is a job that will truly be rewarding for many years.
+Teachers are in a unique position to influence the future in a way that others may not.
+It's a job that is as rewarding as it is stable, giving you a chance to make a real difference one student at a time for many years.
 Every state has specific requirements for becoming a certified teacher.
 Continue reading to learn more about the requirements for becoming a teacher in the great state of Oklahoma.

 Choose What You Want to Teach

 It is a good idea to begin the process by deciding which area you would like to teach.
 Do you want to work with young children or adolescents?
 Do you have a passion for a specific subject like Science or Social Studies?
 Do you prefer working with children with special needs?
 The choice is yours.
 If you are not sure yet, visits the state's Department of Education for information on educators and schools in Oklahoma.

 Complete Your Bachelor's in Education Requirements for a Teaching Certificate in Oklahoma